gofynd/fdk-client-kotlin/documentation/PLATFORM.md

 | channel | string | Name of marketplace channel |

-Get registered marketplace channel for a seller
+Get registered marketplace channel credentials configuration for a seller

 ---